 Future obviously sees potential growth in the magazine (seems strange, just as PC and laptop sales are being hit by the iPad frenzy) with a series of Official Windows Presents set for April, an example of ‘brand extension’ in today’s jargon.
 Each of these will focus on how computing can help people ‘get more from life’ in areas such as home entertainment, travel, buying and selling online and healthy living.

 This is an area where Future has experience: in the 1990s, the Financial Times bought the publisher to pursue just such activities, but the idea floundered and Future took itself independent again.

 Other recent ideas include:

-But the title that’s really made a go of it in this area in Tyler Brule’s Monocle.
+However, the title that’s really made a go of things in this area is Tyler Brule’s Monocle.

 - shops selling its branded goods in London and four other cities;